Alb-Ard/dist-sys-dubito-online/docs/report.md

 - 1.3.1 The app must let a user set its display name.
     - The user must be able to set a name that will be shown to other users.
-    - No restriction should be applied if the name is alreday used, so two users can have the same name.
+    - No restriction should be applied if the name is already used, so two users can have the same name.

 ### 2. Non-functional